darktable-org/rawspeed/README.md

 This will decode the image, and apply metadata information.
 The RawImage is at this point completely untouched Raw data, however the image has been cropped to the active image area in decodeMetaData.
 Error reporting is: If a fatal error occurs a RawDecoderException is thrown.

 Non-fatal errors are pushed into a "vector" array in the decoder object called "errors".
 With these types of errors, there WILL be a raw image available, but it will likely contain junk sections in undecodable parts.
 However, as much as it was possible to decode will be available.
 So treat these messages as warnings.

 Another thing to note here is that the RawImage object is automatically refcounted, so you can pass the object around  without worrying about the image being freed before all instances are out of scope.
+Do however keep this in mind if you pass the pointer to image data to another part of your application.

 ```cpp
 raw->scaleBlackWhite();